tzm1003306213/NTIRE/README.md

 ## Overview
 The test image is augmented using left-right flip, up-down flip and left-right and up-down flip, and the results are average fused.
-Only single model is tested.
+Due to the limitation of time and resources, only single model is tested.
 The complete training code will be released later.

 ## Requirements
 - tensorflow 1.0.1